FC Porto in international football: Post-Mourinho transition and Ferreira years (2004–10)

+Porto goals appear first in scores.; Wins are highlighted in green, draws in yellow, and losses in red.;

 Recent years (2010–present)

 The Aviva Stadium in Dublin hosted the 2011 UEFA Europa League final (opening ceremony pictured), won by Porto 1–0 against Portuguese rivals Braga.

 Ferreira stepped down at the end of the 2009–10 season and was replaced by André Villas-Boas, a former assistant of Mourinho at Porto, Chelsea, and Internazionale.
 In a single season, Villas-Boas guided the team to a record-matching four titles, including victory in the 2010–11 UEFA Europa League.
 Their triumphant campaign started in the play-off round, where they overcame Belgian side Genk to reach the group stage.
 Porto topped their group undefeated, only dropping points against Beşiktaş.
 In the round of 32, despite a second-leg home loss, they eliminated the 2005–06 and 2006–07 UEFA Cup winners Sevilla, setting up a tie with CSKA Moscow.
 Porto defeated the Russians in both legs and advanced to the quarter-finals, where they were paired against another Muscovite club, this time Spartak Moscow.
 Two prolific displays, which included a hat-trick by Radamel Falcao, sealed a 10–3 aggregate win for Porto.
 In the semi-finals, Falcao went one better and scored four goals in a first-leg 5–1 win against Villarreal, which all but confirmed the club's fourth major European final.
 The Dublin final was an all-Portuguese affair between Porto and Primeira Liga rivals Braga.
 Contrasting with previous matches in the tournament, Porto's performance was more contained and victory was secured with a single goal by Falcao, who became the competition's top scorer.